 9. Why should I hire you?

-• I have great people skills and I enjoy working with customers (this is a great answer if you are dealing with customer service).
+- I have excellent people skills, and I enjoy working with customers (a great answer if you are in customer service).

-• I have great attention to detail and can complete my tasks quickly (this is a great answer if you are applying for a kitchen position).
+- I have excellent attention to detail and can complete tasks quickly (a great answer for a kitchen position).

 10. Questions to ask on a Red Robin Interview?

-• If you are on an entry-level red robin job interview then dress business casual.
-If you are interviewing for a management interview then dress formally.
+- If you are in an entry-level Red Robin job interview, dress in business casual.
+If you are interviewing for a management position, then dress formally.

 Red Robin Hostess Interview Questions